 Jing 净 (jìng)

 The Jing is a prominent character with a painted face of a high social class.
-He has a deep voice and a confident manner who can either be a good or bad role.
-The colours on his face would dictate what kind of character he was.
-Red for good, black for brave, white for cunning, yellow for brutal and blue for wild.
+He has a deep voice and a confident manner that can either be a good or bad role.
+The colors on his face would dictate what kind of character he was.
+Red for good, black for brave, white for cunning, yellow for brutal, and blue for wild.

 Chou 丑 (chǒu)